 PayPal sports betting is gaining popularity in the US.
 It’s easy and relatively free from fees.
 But how does PayPal compare other deposit options available to you?

-Bank/Wire Transfer: Enjoy slick payment protection by using your bank account to fund your sports betting.
+- PayPal vs. Bank/Wire Transfer: Enjoy slick payment protection by using your bank account to fund your sports betting.
 Wire transfers are accepted widely at regulated US sportsbooks.
 You can often deposit up to $50,000 in one hit, and transfers are quick.
 As with credit cards, acceptance rates can vary depending on your bank.
 Always check the cashier first to see which US banks allow transfers to gambling accounts.

-Cash at Casino Cage: Some PayPal betting sites also let you deposit in person.
+- PayPal vs. Cash at Casino Cage: Some PayPal betting sites also let you deposit in person.
 If the online sportsbook has a land-based casino partner, you can often visit the casino in person and make instant deposits.
 Maximum deposits can be large too, as much as $100,000 a day.

 PayPal Betting Sites FAQ

 Can I Deposit Money from PayPal to my Betting Account?

 It is quick and straightforward to deposit funds from PayPal to your sports betting account.
 Simply select PayPal as your payment method, enter the amount you would like to deposit and click to confirm the transaction.
 A window should then pop up featuring your PayPal login and password details and you can quickly click to accept.

 How Do I Know Which Betting Sites Take PayPal?

 PayPal was established in California in 1998 as a simple online money transfer service.
 It works as a third-party payment processor, allowing quick online transactions.
 PayPal now has more than 300 million active accounts, and there are lots of high-quality PayPal gambling sites for you to choose from.